dropil/dropjs/README.md

   // dictates whether transaction gets broadcasted or returns signedTx instead for later use
   broadcast: 'Boolean', // default: true

-  // sets a custom fee on the transaction
+  // sets a custom fee in `udrop` on the transaction
   fee: 'String || Number', // default: 1000000 (1 DROP)

   // sets custom gas limit on transaction